-7. On the arrest the Marshal may receive the sum endorsed on the writ, together with the prescribed costs of issuing and executing the same, and in such event he shall forthwith endorse the writ with a statement of such receipt, and return the same to the Registry of the Supreme Court, and account for the money so received in the same manner as if it had been received by him under a writ of execution on a judgment, and shall release the defendant immediately without any order of a Judge.
+7. On the arrest the Marshal may receive the sum endorsed When sum and on the writ, together with the prescribed costs of issuing and costs paid to Marshal. executing the same, and in such event he shall forthwith endorse the writ with a statement of such receipt, and return the same to the Registry of the Supreme Court, and account for the money so received in the same manner as if it had been received by him under a writ of execution on a judgment, and shall release the defendant immediately without any order of a Judge.